xli1224/stephenmcd.github.com/_posts/tumblr/2009-11-03-ftp-browser-for-gedit.md

 ---
 layout: post
-title: "FTP Browser for gedit"
+title: FTP Browser for gedit
+tags:
+- gedit
+- linux
+- python
+- gnome
 ---
 Many major Linux distributions such as Ubuntu ship with [gedit](http://projects.gnome.org/gedit/) as the default text editor.
 It has all the standard features you'd expect in an editor such as syntax